antb321/stellarico/README.md

 To get listed you need to only follow two criteria.
 First it must use the stellar blockchain and second it must follow the stellar community guidelines https://www.stellar.org/community-guidelines/.

-The second goal of the project is to come up with machine readable format for ICOs in toml, yaml, json, or xml format.
+The second goal of the project is to come up with machine readable format for ICOs in toml, yaml, json, or xml format.nTo see your listing 24-48 hours after submitted visit stellarico.expert

 # How do you get started?